dvnc0/buoy/README.md

 Buoy::can()->access('feature'); // true
 ```

-This also includes a probablity function:
+This also includes a probability function:

 ```php
 Buoy::lotto(50); // true 50% of the time
 ```

 ### Feature Validators
-The register method can take callables, objects that use the `__invoke` magic method, or a class that implements the `Buoy\Feature_Validator` interface.
+The register method can take a callable or a class that implements the `Buoy\Feature_Validator` interface.